Deplar Farm

 Angling to stay at Deplar Farm

 Again, the day held surprises.
 After one last visit to the gear shed, we don our orange caps, boots, and waders.
-Five minutes down the bumpy dirt track we find ourselves at the Lake House.
+Five minutes down the bumpy dirt track, we find ourselves at the Lake House.
 Like Ghost House, it’s owned by Deplar Farm and is dedicated to guest use.

 Icelandic farmhouse chic, it could just as easily be photographed for Architectural Digest’s latest issue.
 Old, iconic yellow spines of National Geographic magazines sit on the windowsills among other vintage fishing objects.